 Once your district has chosen a general survey time period you can begin working with each school to set up specific, convenient dates.
 It is recommended that you set a survey window to promote timely survey administration.
 The suggested survey window for the student survey is two weeks and for the staff and parent surveys, it is four weeks.
 The district coordinator may choose to keep the survey open past the survey window if they would like to attempt to increase their response rates.

 The district survey coordinator will have the ability to monitor Survey Response Rates by school for the student, staff, and parent survey.
 District coordinators will receive information about how to do this when their survey links are delivered.
 District coordinators will not be able to view individual responses as all survey data from the CHKS, CSSS, and CSPS is anonymous.

 To watch a brief video of how to register for the survey, please use this link.

-- Survey: The Core module will automatically be selected for all possible schools.
+- Survey: Enter the earliest possible survey date in the top left corner.
+For survey module selection, the Core module will automatically be selected for all possible schools.
 You can deselect schools you aren’t planning to survey.
 You can also add supplemental modules if needed.
-Click "SAVE".
+Click "SAVE."
 You may click the “GO BACK” button to make revisions to your survey selections if needed.
 Click “SUBMIT” to have survey links generated and you will be given the option to advance to the Enrollments Page.
 Your TA will send survey links to you via email once your selections have been reviewed.